scroll down for more content

 Introduction to bookbinding and stitching exercises.

-Introduction to paper types, cover design, printing techniques, and publishing.
+Introduction to paper types, cover design, printing techniques.

 Participants must bring: